caleorourke/grunt-jekyll-pages/CONTRIBUTING.md

 # Contributing Guidelines

 grunt-jekyll-pages is hosted, developed, and maintained only on GitHub.
 This repository follows the <a href="http://help.github.com/articles/using-pull-requests" target="_blank">fork-pull model</a> and leverages issues and pull requests for source control, bug fixes, and new features.
-Anyone is welcome to submit a request, but we ask that you follow a few simple guidelines in regards to:
+Anyone is welcome to submit a request, but we ask that you follow a few simple guidelines regarding:

 * [Pull Requests](#pull-requests)
 * [Feature Requests](#feature-requests)